From hidden FBA fees to overlooked home office write-offs, these 11 deductions could mean the difference between profit and loss in 2025.

 • Research tools (SmartScout, Keepa, Helium10).

-👉 What this means for you: If you’re paying $100/month for tools, that’s $1,200/year off your taxable profit.
+👉 Example: If you’re paying $100/month for tools, that’s $1,200/year off your taxable income.
 The IRS considers these ordinary and necessary business expenses.

 Any professional help you pay for counts as a deduction.